kshaffer/kshaffer.github.io/codingforteachers.md

 ### Activity

 Ignore the first 100 lines of code for now.
 (If you installed this module on your computer, you wouldn't have to look at it.
 It would be embedded in the system.)
-There are two blocks below the line that says [code]\# test[/code]:
+There are two blocks below the line that says *\# test*:

 ~~~python
 # search for all annotations with the tag IndieEdTech and return them in json format.